 The Montana Center for the Book recognizes and awards prizes to participants at the state level.
 First place winners receive $100, second place $75, and third place $50.
-All state winners advance to the national level where a panel of judges for the Center for the Book in the Library of Congress select one national winner per competition level to receive a $1,000 cash award.
-The judges also select one national honor per competition level to receive a $200 cash award.
+All state winners advance to the national level where a panel of judges for the Center for the Book in the Library of Congress select one national winner per competition level to receive a $2,000 cash award.
+The judges also select one national honor per competition level to receive a $500 cash award.